ermontano/cs127-project/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 **Authors**

-- **Development Team** - Initial work and ongoing development
+- Berk Stephen Cutamora

 ## 🙏 **Acknowledgments**

-- Built as part of CMSC 127 (Database Systems) coursework
+- Built as part of CMSC 127 (Database Systems) project
 - Utilizes modern web development best practices
 - Designed with user experience and accessibility in mind

----

-**📞 Support**: For issues or questions, please open an issue on GitHub or contact the development team.

-**🔄 Version**: 1.0.0 - Full-featured flashcard application with scheduling system